tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 {:#sli-sl title="FAI and GISS label in the label stack."}

 > When the slice is realized over an IP dataplane, the GISS can be encoded in the IP header.
-For example, the SSL can be encoded in portion of the IPv6 Flow Label field as described in {{!I-D.filsfils-spring-srv6-stateless-slice-id}}.
+For example, the GISS can be encoded in portion of the IPv6 Flow Label field as described in {{!I-D.filsfils-spring-srv6-stateless-slice-id}}.

-### Slice Policy Resource Reservation
+### Network Resource Partition Resource Reservation

 Bandwidth and network resource allocation strategies for slice policies are essential to achieve optimal placement of paths within the